South Fulham TCPR - frequently asked questions

 What are you doing to support elderly people who have carers regularly visiting?

 Carers can apply for an exemption, if they are looking after residents within the TCPR zone.
-The expemption is free of charge.
-You can email email@example.com.
+The exemption is free of charge.
+You can email firstname.lastname@example.org.
 Please include proof for consideration.
 You can also telephone 020 7371 5678 if you need more information.
 Alternatively, the resident can book you in using their resident visitor permit (RVP).
 Here’s how:

 - Register for a Resident Visitor Permit at www.lbhf.gov.uk/rvp or call 020 7371 5678.